 4. Cottonmouth and Dry Eyes

-Your mouth feels like it is stuffed with sand, and your eyes look incredibly red and feel scratchy.
+Your mouth feels like it is stuffed with sand, and your eyes look red and feel scratchy.

 The Cause: